nostr-resources/nostr-resources.github.io/index.md

 redirect_from: resources
 ---

-**TL;DR:** nostr is a protocol that has the power to replace Twitter, Telegram, and other things.
+**TL;DR:** nostr is a protocol that has the power to replace twitter, Telegram, and other things.

 ---

+## WTF is nostr?

 nostr is new and confusing but also really cool.

+It is the simplest open protocol that is able to create a censorship-resistant global "social" network once and for all.
+It doesn't rely on any trusted central server, hence it is resilient; it is based on cryptographic keys and signatures, so it is tamperproof; it does not rely on P2P techniques, therefore it works.

+- There are two components: __clients__ and __relays__.
+Each user runs a client.
+Anyone can run a relay.
+- Every user is identified by a public key.
+Every post is signed.
+Every client validates these signatures.
+- Clients fetch data from relays of their choice and publish data to other relays of their choice.
+A relay doesn't talk to another relay, only directly to users.

+How it works:

+- Everybody runs a client.
+It can be a native client, a web client, etc.
+- To publish something, you write a post, sign it with your key and send it to multiple relays (servers hosted by someone else, or yourself).
+- To get updates from other people, you ask multiple relays if they know anything about these other people.
+- Anyone can run a relay.
+A relay is very simple and dumb.
+It does nothing besides accepting posts from some people and forwarding to others.
+- Relays don't have to be trusted.
+Signatures are verified on the client side.

+To use nostr, you need a [client](#clients) and a [key](#keys).

 - [WTF is nostr?](#wtf-is-nostr)
 - [Keys](#keys)